Narrow Water Castle: Medieval keep and tower house

-Originally the site of a 13th century Norman keep (associated with Hugh de Lacy), a replacement tower house and bawn was built at Narrow Water (by the Magennis family) in the 16th century.
+Originally the site of a 13th century Norman keep (associated with Hugh de Lacy, 1st Earl of Ulster), a replacement tower house and bawn was built at Narrow Water (by the Magennis family) in the 16th century.
 The replacement structure, built in the 1560s, was a typical example of the tower houses built throughout Ireland at the time.
 This kind of building, often rectangular in plan and three or more storeys high, comprised a series of superimposed chambers, with stairs, closets and latrines built within the walls (which are 1.5 metres or five feet thick in places).

-The castle was damaged during the Irish Rebellion of 1641, and sold to the Hall family in the 1670s.
-It was occupied by the Hall family until they built an "Elizabethan revival style" mansion (also called "Narrow Water Castle") in the early 19th century.
+In the second half of the 16th century, following the Cromwellian conquest of Ireland, the castle and its lands were confiscated and granted to Joseph Deane.
+The castle, which was damaged and captured during the Irish Rebellion of 1641, was sold to the Hall family in the 1670s.
+It was occupied by the Hall family until they built a new mansion nearby in the early 19th century.

-The original (16th century) Narrow Water Castle keep was given into state care in 1956.
-The more recent (19th century) mansion remains a private residence of the Hall family.